acwooding/easydata2_demo/reference/easydata/sharing-your-work.md

 - [ ] Share your conda environment.
 Check in your `environment.yml` file if you've made any changes.
   * If there's any chance that you added something to the conda environment needed to run your code that was **not** added via your `environment.yml` file as per [Setting up and Maintaining your Conda Environment (Reproducibly)](conda-environments.md), [delete your environment and recreate it](conda-environments.md#nuke-it-from-orbit).
 - [ ] *(Optional)* Make sure all tests pass (run `make test`).
 This will test all of the dataset integration so if you don't have a lot of room on your machine (as it will build all the the datasets if you haven't yet), you may want to skip this step.
 - [ ] At least, make sure all of the tests for your code pass.
-To subselect your tests you can run `pytest --pyargs easydata -k your_test_filename`.
+To subselect your tests you can run `pytest --pyargs src -k your_test_filename`.

 #### Final Checks
 - [ ] You've [merged the latest version](git-workflow.md) of `upstream/main` into your branch.